 Speaking at a public forum on the power company’s performance yesterday, Dindyal said he expects to see changes as a result of the data generated by the Advanced Metering Infrastructure (AMI) meters, which the company expects to help it reduce its losses considerably.
 System losses cost GPL over $7 billion last year.

 GPL began installing AMI meters last year as part of a pilot project and by last December most of the meters had been installed.
 Dindyal said that the infrastructure was installed in one of Region Four’s business centers, although he declined to say which one.
-He noted that the company was preparing to act on its …..To continue reading, login or subscribe now.
+He noted that the company was preparing to act on its findings and will soon confront those under observation with its findings.

 “What I saw yesterday was worrying but it is also interesting because we are seeing so much,” Dindyal told reporters after a presentation.
 He explained that the smart meters are fitted with sophisticated features, which allow it to gather information on the consumption behaviour of customers.
 The meters are also fitted with a communication link with allows it to feed vast amounts of information collected by the meter to servers in GPL’s offices in real time.

 Dindyal added that the information is then mined by special software, after which specific information is picked out and used to compile actionable reports.
 “We’re seeing patterns of consumption which are inconsistent with a business… it’s like me coming in the morning and I open my business, you would expect to see the power consumption jump up, you would see (that) pattern during the day, you’re not seeing that,” the CEO explained.

 “You’re seeing cases where the customer comes in and…you’re seeing a sudden reduction, a dramatic reduction in consumption, so the meters out there are not foil-proof but they give you all the intelligence which is helpful,” he further said.